NaeemF-ng/Metapsloit-Operator-Lab-Project-6-/README.md

 []()

 ## Findings
+• Since I became root after getting a shell, I had searched for the .bak files and I had access to them.
+The contents of .bak files consisted of usernames and hashes, creating another means of re-entry

 ## Post Exploitation Activities
 • After initial compromise I performed post compromise internal to identify additional services that are not visible from an external standpoint.